top of page

 • Proposals not consistent with our mission

-Please also note, the Foundation does not fund:
+Please also note, that the Foundation does not fund:

 • Organizations that do not have 501(c)(3) tax-exempt status with the IRS